Skip to main content

 Adopting a P&L mindset requires no permission from your manager, no new title.
 You can apply it today.

 Start by learning the numbers that matter.
 What is your customer acquisition cost across channels?
 Your average deal size?
 Customer lifetime value?
 Contribution margin on the products you market?
 Payback period on a new customer?
 These numbers may not appear in your dashboards.
 Find them anyway.
 Ask finance.
 Dig through the data.
 Calculate them yourself.
+The marketers who run the numbers first rarely fall into the trap of assuming retention will fix broken unit economics.

 Then map your work to those numbers.
 Every campaign, every initiative, every project—how does it connect to revenue or cost?
 Sometimes the connection is direct.
 Sometimes indirect, working through intermediate metrics that eventually hit the bottom line.
 Either way, you should articulate the chain.
 If you cannot, question whether the work is worth doing.